Sancha Raimúndez

-Sancha Raimúndez of León (c.
-1095/1102 – 28 February 1159) was a Leonese infanta, the daughter of Queen Urraca and Raymond of Burgundy and the older sister of Alfonso VII of León.
+Sancha Raimúndez (c.
+1095/1102 – 28 February 1159) was a Leonese infanta, the daughter of Queen Urraca of León and Castile and Raymond of Burgundy.
+She was the older sister of Alfonso VII of León.

 Biography

-She must have been born between the years 1095 - year of the marriage of their parents - and 1102.
-Daughter of Queen Urraca of León and Raymond of Burgundy, she was the sister of Alfonso VII of León, who inherited after their mother's death the throne of Castile and León.
+Sancha Raimúndez of León is thought to have been born between the years 1095 - year of her parents' marriage - and 1102.
+Daughter of Queen Urraca of León and Raymond of Burgundy, she was the sister of Alfonso VII of León, who inherited the throne of León and Castlie after their mother's death.

-She grew up with her mother, along with her aunts, the infantas Sancha and Elvira, daughters of Alfonso VI of León and Castile, who at the time enjoyed the possession of the Infantado, i.e. a set of monasteries and churches throughout the kingdom, which upon the death of the owners, who could only be unmarried infantas, reverted to the Crown, as in the case of Infanta Sancha, who also owned Infantados in the kingdoms of Leon, Castile and Galicia.
+She was brought up by her mother, Urraca, along with her aunts, the infantas Sancha and Elvira, daughters of Alfonso VI of León and Castile, who at the time enjoyed the possession of the Infantado, a set of monasteries and churches throughout the kingdom, whose revenue was designed to support unmarried infantas.
+There properties reverted to the Crown upon the death of the incumbents, as in the case of Infanta Sancha, who also held Infantados in the kingdoms of Leon, Castile and Galicia.

-Queen Urraca, her mother, died in 1126 and was succeeded by her son Alfonso VII who named his sister Sancha queen, a precedent set by his grandfather Alfonso VI when he conferred the title of queen to Urraca of Zamora, his sister.
+Her mother Urraca died in 1126 and was succeeded by Sancha's brother Alfonso VII.
+He named Sancha queen, a precedent set by their grandfather Alfonso VI when he conferred the title of queen on Urraca of Zamora, his sister.
 Infanta-Queen Sancha then became one of the closest advisor and collaborator of her brother the king and her name appear in nearly all of her brother's public documents.

-In 1127, a year after the death of her mother, her brother the king granted her the Infantado, which made her the lady of several of the most important monasteries of the kingdom, including San Isidoro de León.
+In 1127, her brother the king granted her the Infantado, which made her the lady of several of the most important monasteries of the kingdom, including San Isidoro de León.
 She first took possession of the Infantado of León, and later, those of Galicia and Asturias.
 She inherited all the Infantados in the kingdoms of Leon and Castile, Asturias which included the Infantado of Covarrubias, Valle del Torío, León, Tierra de Campos, and El Bierzo.
 In 1138, she promoted the restoration of the Monasterio de Santa María de Carracedo, ceding it to the monks of the Monastery of Santa María de Valverde in Corullón.
 An account of her patronage of the Isidorian temple detailed how she expanded the estate with the addition of cloisters, chapter house, and the bell tower called Torre del Gallo.